darrenalexanderneo/engineering-lms-portal/README.md

 3. Paste "dbURL=mysql+mysqlconnector://root:root@localhost:8888/spm_lms" ,database for our main application data
 4. Paste "testURLRDS =mysql+mysqlconnector://root:root@localhost:8888/testdb" ,database use for integration testing.

+## IF YOU WISH to connect to your own local database
+1. Do ensure that the following are installed on your device.
+  - wamp
+  - mysql/workbench (Ensure your sql port is 8888)
+2. Ensure wamp is switched on and mysql is working fine
+3. Download spm_lms_finaldb.sql file
+4. Run requirements.txt
+5. Import spm_lms_finaldb.sql file into mysql
+6. Create .env and paste the following inside the file
+  - xx
+  - xx
+7. Proceed to backend folder to change dburl to ___ and run app.py

 ## Assumption
 - Trainer cannot create quiz after the class start date